Tuesday, April 21st, 2015

 According to an Associated Press investigation, recent U.S. Coast Guard figures show that the volume of the continual spillage is 20 times higher than figures originally put forth by Taylor Energy. (emphasis added)

-Taylor Energy for years reported that the volume the leak was declining: from 22 gallons per day in 2008, […]
+Taylor Energy for years reported that the volume the leak was declining: from 22 gallons per day in 2008, it […]

 No Comments